 Islam prescribed humble submission to God in all walks of life.
 2 It rejected the accumulation of wealth and demanded treating all members fairly.
 The pillars of Islam included giving alms, fasting to remember the plight of the poor, and bowing to a holy city as a daily reminder of spiritual devotion.

-Most non-Moslem historians believe that Mohammed’s personal struggles are woven into the Koran.
+Most non-Muslim historians believe that Mohammed’s personal struggles are woven into the Koran.
 For instance, his hometown of Mecca had become increasingly materialistic during his lifetime, growing rich from trade and banking.
-3 His vision of the Moslem community was a thinly veiled anti-Mecca.
+3 His vision of the Muslim community was a thinly veiled anti-Mecca.
 He made enemies and fled to Medina.
 There, he was mocked by some Jewish tribes and he memorialized those frustrations as well.

 Mohammed became involved in wars between Mecca and Medina, culminating in his leadership over both.
 In a world where victory was seen as God’s blessing, he quickly won converts throughout the Arab peninsula.
 Before his lifetime, Arabs had had no national identity.
 They were hungry for unity and a scripture in their own language.